502 South Cooper St. #335

 The printshop at UT Arlington and Wild Pony Editions offers artists and designers access to a wide range of technologies, including photolithography, intaglio and silkscreen as well as traditional relief and intaglio.
 With access to two lithography and four intaglio presses, artists are able to work in a variety of scale and media.
 Mavs Letterpress+ provides residents an entre to the special experience of developing unique books and broadsheets.
 Housing a Vandercook letterpress, lead type along side an Epson 7900 and a Mac computer and a digital router, Mavs Letterpress+ can produce works that both consider and reinvent the function of movable type.

-There are two opportunities for both established and emerging artists, designers, and poets:
+Past projects with both established and emerging artists, designers, and poets include:

-Each year, two artists will be invited to participate in the Print Subscription Project.
-Participants are asked to submit 5 images of current work, a biographical statement, a one-page resume and a 500- word description of the project that they wish to engage in.
-If selected, artists will be invited to realize their projects (an edition of 50 is required) by working alongside students and faculty.
-Wild Pony Editions and the artist agrees to split the edition, with the revenue generated from the sale of the print to provide students with scholarship opportunities and to continue hosting additional artists.
+Artists are invited to realize their projects (an edition of 50 is required) by working alongside students and faculty.
+Wild Pony Editions and the artist agree to split the edition, with the revenue generated from the sale of the print to provide students with scholarship opportunities and to continue hosting additional artists.

 Mavs Letterpress+ Artist/Designer/Poet in Residence

-During one-week in the summer, Mavs Letterpress+ will invite an artist, designer, or poet to develop a unique book or broadsheet.
-Participants are asked to submit 5 images of current work, a biographical statement, a one-page resume and a 500-word description of the project that they wish to engage in.
-If selected, participants will be invited to realize their projects (an edition of 20 is required) by working alongside students and faculty.
+Artists, designers or poets are invited to develop a unique book or broadsheet.
+Participants realize their projects (an edition of 20 is required) by working alongside students and faculty.
 Mavs Letterpress+ will retain half of the work produced in order to include it within the departmental and university collections.
 In exchange for the production of the work, invited guests are asked to work closely with students and faculty providing a glimpse into their unique creative practice.

 Announcing a Wild Pony Print